MaratFa/online-store/README.md

 The application uses CSS with custom properties for consistent theming:

-- Primary colors are defined in `index.css`
+- Primary colors are defined in `src/styles/variables.css`
 - Component-specific styles are in separate CSS files
 - Responsive design uses media queries